-Sell it through and independent reseller such as Canvases Begone or Stashing Destashing.
+SSell it through and independent reseller or consignor.
 From what I see as a buyer, they are more strict about what they take, but I’ve found great bargains in both places.
 Many stitchers visit their sites.

 Donate it to a thrift store.
 I sometimes see needlepoint at local thrift shops and Northern California has one thrift shop that only has craft items.

 Donate it to charity.
 You might know of a local charity looking for craft items.
 There are also some organizations that take donations from everywhere.